Vanessa Gilles

-Vanessa Brigitte Gilles (born March 11, 1996) is a Canadian professional soccer player who plays as a centre-back for French club Lyon (on loan from Angel City FC) and the Canada national team.
+Vanessa Brigitte Gilles (born March 11, 1996) is a Canadian professional soccer player who plays as a centre-back for Frauen-Bundesliga club Bayern Munich and the Canada national team.

 Early career

 Originally a tennis player, in her teenage years, Gilles quit the sport to switch to soccer.
 After briefly attempting to play as a goalkeeper, she became a defender.
 She played for FC Capital United in Ottawa, Ontario, winning a league title in 2013.
 At the 2013 Canada Summer Games, she won a bronze medal with Team Ontario.

 College career

-She then played for the Cincinnati Bearcats in the United States from 2014 to 2017.
+Gilles then attended the University of Cincinnati in the United States, playing for the Cincinnati Bearcats from 2014 to 2017.
 She was named 2015 American Athletic Conference Most Outstanding Defensive Player of the Tournament and, in 2016, became the first Bearcats women's athlete to earn all-conference first team accolades in both the preseason and postseason in American Athletic Conference history.
 In 2017, she was named American Athletic Conference Co-Defensive Player of the Year.
 When she won an Olympic gold medal in 2021, she became the fifth athlete in Bearcats history to do so.